HazeTempest/myownbot/readme.md

 - **User IDs**: Enable Developer Mode in Discord, right-click a user, and copy their ID.

 > [!WARNING]
 > Using this bot can and will result in account termination if not used carefully!
-To avoid termination do not use any commands within big servers especially ones moderated by Discord staff and do not use any of the abuse commands.
+To avoid termination do not use any commands within big servers especially ones moderated by Discord staff and do not abuse commands.
 I would also recommend using this bot on phone verified accounts!